patarapolw/jupyter-flashcards/README.md

 Not to mention that both the `*.xlsx` file and the image folder are directly editable.

-The image folder is auto-cached everything you add image in the markdown (both online and local).
+The image folder auto-caches any images you add in the markdown (both online and local).
 The Excel file autosaves every time you edit it.

 ## Usage